 But he beavered on determinedly until his death, after which his daughter gave around 800 of his paintings and drawings to the city.
 Some, but by no means all, of them are on display here.

-The Musée Réattu also owns several fine genre paintings by Réattu's uncle, Antoine Raspal, which vividly capture everyday life in Arles in the 19th century.
+The Musée Réattu also owns several fine genre paintings by Réattu's uncle, Antoine Raspal (1738-1811), which vividly capture everyday life in Arles in the 18th and 19th centuries.

 There were seamstresses in this family as well as artists, and he portrayed women in beautiful and elaborate traditional costumes.

-Pictured, one colourful, highly detailed prize piece called Un atelier de couturières en Arles (The Couturiers' Workshop) shows the Raspals at work.
+Pictured, one colourful, highly detailed prize piece called Un atelier de couturières en Arles (The Couturiers' Workshop), circa 1785, shows the Raspals at work.

 Réattu himself, by contrast, was drawn to big, allegorical and mythological subjects, a selection of which are on display in the museum's first few rooms.